gautamdev17/8051/README.md

 # 8051 Programs
 Welcome to my mini-lab of 8051 C programs.
 This repo contains the basic, fundamental programs I’ve been writing as I learn 8051 microcontroller programming.
-Whether it's blinking an LED or playing with interrupts, this is where it all lives.

 ---